 Fill dirt is just what the name indicates: dirt that fills.
 It is also known as a subsoil (substrata) that sometimes contains clay, sand, and various other materials, including a little bit of topsoil.
 Fill dirt is a common substance used in construction or yard work.
 Any time a hole or a depression has been made in the ground, it needs to be filled.
 This is where fill dirt comes in.

-The most common use for fill dirt is for landscaping purpose.
+The most common use for fill dirt is for landscaping purposes.
 Depressions and sinkholes in the yard need to be filled to provide safe and even footing.
 If an inground pool has been removed, the leftover hole also needs to be filled with mostly fill dirt, and then topsoil on the top layer so grass can grow.
 Other landscaping jobs that require fill dirt, either as a solid foundation or to alter the landscape, are patios, ponds, waterfalls, or gazebos.
 Highway maintenance also uses a lot of fill dirt to keep the sides of the road from eroding or providing a place for drivers to pull off the road and park.

 Previously I mentioned topsoil.
 It is important to be aware that fill dirt and topsoil are two entirely different types of dirt.
 Topsoil is chock full of organic materials and microorganisms.
 This makes the soil rich and fertile, allowing grass, trees, and gardens to grow well.
 Fill dirt, in contrast, contains none of that stuff.
 Since it is not made up of organic material, there is no risk of it decomposing and causing further issues in the ground.
 This makes fill dirt the perfect solution to provide stable foundations for yards and outdoor structures.

 What is a Cubic Foot of Dirt?